Provision of analgesia post-neutering in cats: are we doing enough?

 Do cats feel less pain?

-For some vets there may be a perception that neutering cats is less painful than neutering dogs, but it makes physiological sense that both species are likely to feel pain for several days after a surgical procedure.
-Studies have shown that cats do show behavioural changes indicative of pain for 3 days or more after neutering,2 but we know that this species are less demonstrative and less likely to show overt signs of pain such as vocalization.
+For some vets, there may be a perception that neutering cats is less painful than neutering dogs, but it makes physiological sense that both species are likely to feel pain for several days after a surgical procedure.
+Studies have shown that cats do show behavioural changes indicative of pain for 3 days or more after neutering,2 but we know that this species is less demonstrative and less likely to show overt signs of pain, such as vocalization.

 - Cats are discharged post-neutering relatively rapidly, often before pain scoring is carried out, and when they are still benefiting from peri-operative analgesic injections.
 This means they may remain comfortable while under veterinary care but may become more painful when in the home where assessments such as wound palpation are not carried out.

 - Owners may be unaware of the subtle signs of pain cats demonstrate, such as lethargy and decreased social interaction, or may consider such behaviour ‘normal’ post-surgery and not seek further veterinary treatment.

 - Vets may have a misconception that owners are unwilling to pay for, or administer, analgesic drugs to cats, however, a survey indicated that 78% of owners expected analgesia to be provided routinely for surgery (including neutering), and 61% would expect animals to be discharged with analgesics.3

 What analgesia should be provided following neutering?

 The WSAVA pain management guidelines,4 strongly recommend the use of preventative/multimodal analgesia, along with careful tissue handling and adherence to good surgical principles.
 The guidelines additionally suggest that analgesia following castration or ovariohysterectomy/ovariectomy may be required for up to 3 days after surgery using non-steroidal anti-inflammatory drugs.